 I will study in South Korea in Spring 2022 for one exchange semester!
-Hi, I am Aura from Finland and I’m studying Industrial Management at the University of Vaasa.
+Hi, I am Aura from Finland, and I’m studying industrial management at the University of Vaasa.
 My fascination for Asia grew during my high school years.
-When I discovered BTS later on, I became obsessed with the boy group and inevitably with Korea, too.
-When my plans of studying abroad in Norway got cancelled due to COVID-19, I was first devastated.
-But then it turned out that life had planned something different for me!
-Find out more about my decision of studying abroad in South Korea in this article.
+When I found out about BTS later, I became obsessed with them and, as a result, with Korea as well.
+I was initially devastated when my plans to study abroad in Norway were canceled due to COVID-19.
+But then it turned out that life had something different planned for me!
+Find out more about my decision to study abroad in South Korea in this article.

 How I got interested in Asia